 3. Chapter Three – “WORK”

 Aliya loves her father and will do anything to please him.
 She attempts severally to make his tea but she doesn’t get it right until her mother puts her through.
-In this chapter she learns to make his tea perfectly and while he has his tea on a Saturday morning, she has a discussion with him concerning future ambition and other things.
+In this chapter, she learns to make his tea perfectly and while he has his tea on a Saturday morning, she has a discussion with him concerning future ambition and other things.

 Aliya informs her father she doesn’t want to be a doctor anymore but a lawyer.
-In previous years, Aliya has wanted to be a pilot, then a musician, a songwriter and afterwards a fashion designer.
+In previous years, Aliya has wanted to be a pilot, then a musician, a songwriter and afterward a fashion designer.
 Now she wants to be a lawyer.
 This depicts the indecision that comes with choosing a career at a young age.
-As a child grows, he must have has a lot of ambitions that probably changes every year but according to Mr. Bello, it doesn’t matter what the choice of career is, what matters is having love and passion for what one does and only then can one be successful.
+As a child grows, he must have has a lot of ambitions that probably change every year but according to Mr. Bello, it doesn’t matter what the choice of career is, what matters is having love and passion for what one does and only then can one be successful.